jae0/aegis/README.md

 Basic environment for using aegis*, bio*, and stm* packages.
 This provides the required functions to bootstrap and interact with each package.

-To install you need to bootstrap from gitlab directly:
+To install you need to bootstrap from bitbucket directly:

 ```
-  devtools::install_gitlab( "ecomod/aegis.base" )
+  devtools::install_bitbucket( "ecomod/aegis.base" )
 ```

 or you can add the following into your Rprofile: